Main Image

 Speedlights are extremely lightweight and portable, making them great alternatives for setting up quick but effective on-the-go studios.

 First, you will need to purchase a few speedlight flashes.
-Here are a two options:
+Here are two options:

 Next, add an accessories kit with umbrellas or reflectors and stands to make your setup complete!